 Pocket First Aid and Wilderness Medicine by Jim Duff and Ross Anderson is a great pocket-size guide that’s easily carried on a trek or climb.

 The High Altitude Medicine Handbook by Andrew J Pollard and David R Murdoch is a small-format guide full of valuable information on prevention and emergency care.

-Travellers’ Health by Richard Dawood is comprehensive, easy to read, authoritative and highly recommended, although it’s rather large to lug around.
+Travellers’ Health by Richard Dawood is comprehensive, easy to read, authoritative and highly recommended, although it’s rather large so consider the ebook version.